-See Life and Testimony for issues related to appropriate internet viewing and what to do in case you accidently view an inappropriate website.
+See Life and Testimony for issues related to appropriate internet viewing and what to do in case you accidentally view an inappropriate website.

-- Food and drink is prohibited in computer labs, music labs, and library computer study carrels.
+- Food and drink are prohibited in computer labs, music labs, and library computer study carrels.

-- Married Students: Spouses of married students may use computers in the labs, but must see the I.T. department to setup their own account.
-They may not use their spouses’ account.
+- Spouses of married students may use computers in the labs but must contact the I.T. department to set up their own accounts.
+They may not use their spouses’ accounts.

 - Sending emails to more than 30 people is not allowed (this includes reply-to-all emails).

 - If you need to make an event announcement, you may submit it to the My Maranatha Announcements.

 - To post items for sale you may submit the information to the Classifieds page on the My Maranatha Announcements.

 - If you wish to send surveys to more than 30 people for a class project, the instructor will need to contact the Office of Institutional Research.

 - You will be held responsible for failing to report receipt of the objectionable material and/or for forwarding it.